top of page

 Dance Faculty, Peninsula Ballet Theatre

-Léna Alvino, Gregory Amato, Hannah Jiang, Alyssa-Marie Muña, Verónica Quevedo, Minna Rogers, Chloé Watson, Phoenix Wilkins
+Aaron Alferez, Léna Alvino, Gregory Amato, Patricia Gordon, Hannah Jiang, Joshua Jung, Alyssa-Marie Muña, Verónica Quevedo, Minna Rogers, Chloé Watson

 Administrative